FlorisCreyf/plant-generator/README.md

 # TreeMaker — [www.treemaker.xyz](http://www.treemaker.xyz)

 TreeMaker is a program for creating tree models.
 The project is divided into a tree generator component and an editor component.
 The tree generator is written in C and handles generating geometry.
 The editor is written in C++ and facilitates handcrafting trees.
-Creating a tree model using the generator requires several steps:
+Creating a tree model using the generator library requires several steps:

 1. Create a tree object and set its initial properties.
 2. Generate an underlying tree structure with ``tmGenerateStructure(tree)``.